 Utah, rather than Deseret, became a state.

 Sequoyah was part of a territory.
 Deseret was more than a territory.
 Nickajack was part of two states.
 None of these failed states was actually a territory.
+No territory that has requested statehood has ever been turned down, though many have had to propose a lot of admission bills before they succeeded.

 Puerto Rico is a territory.
 There have been statehood bills for Puerto Rico’s admission before now, and there will probably be more to come.
 There will eventually be statehood for Puerto Rico.